A Charmed Life - Cover

 “Still none of your business, kiddo,” Jeff smiled back.
 Again she stuck her tongue out at him.

-Allison, Heather, Kara and Jeff sat in the Thompkins field house bleachers while they tied their skates; the school kept ice on the rink year round.
-Jeff also brought his gloves, a bag of pucks and a stick with him in addition to his skates.
+Allison, Heather, Kara, and Jeff sat in the Thompkins field house bleachers as they tied their skates.
+The school kept ice on the rink year round.
+Jeff also brought his gloves, a bag of pucks, and a stick with him in addition to his skates.
 The three young ladies stepped onto the ice and began skating right away.
-Jeff stepped onto the ice and began to stretch as he was taught when he started playing hockey.
+Jeff stepped onto the ice and started to stretch as he was taught when he was playing hockey.

 “What time’s the game?”
 Heather asked.